newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-branch.md

   - healthcare
 callToActionText: Apply for My Dental Branch Office Registration
 callToActionLink: "https://www.njconsumeraffairs.gov/den/Applications/Request-f\
-  or-Branch-Office-Registration.pdf "
+  or-Branch-Office-Registration.pdf"
 agencyId: nj-consumer-affairs
 ---

 ## Application Requirements

-* Dental license number
+- Dental license number
-* Business name and address of the office branch you are registering
+- Business name and address of the office branch you are registering
-* Applicable fees paid, once the Board of Dentistry sends an invoice
+- Applicable fees paid, once the Board of Dentistry sends an invoice

 Email your completed application to dentistry@dca.njoag.gov.
 The New Jersey Dental Board will email you an invoice via email to pay your fee online.